gomgon/UserCSS/README.md

-Infrequent updates atm, so feel free to fork, or use the "your css code" option to simply add the fix :)<br>
+Infrequent updates atm, so feel free to fork, or use the "your css code" option in the stylesheetd to simply add the fix :)<br>
 <br>
 Full rework in progress on all slylesheets:<br>
 Big cleanup, reformatting<br>
-Mobile display full rework (tru Stylus on Firefox Nightly)<br>
+Mobile display full rework (tru Stylus on Firefox Nightly: [Guide](https://blog.mozilla.org/addons/2020/09/29/expanded-extension-support-in-firefox-for-android-nightly/))<br>
 #
 A [UserCSS](https://github.com/openstyles/stylus/wiki/UserCSS) compatible userstyle manager is required, those are recommended: